devteds/swarm-portworx-consul/README.md

 Keep checking the stack status.

 The app_db service container will have a brief outage and start up on the other data node.
-That will initially be in "Preparing .." and the application should work when the Current State of that new container changes to "Running x ....s"
+That will initially be in "Preparing .." and the application should work when the Current State of that new container changes to "Running x ....s ago"

 ```
 docker stack ps -f "desired-state=running" app